Coddiction-101/clean-simple-calculator/README.md

 # Simple JavaScript Calculator

 A minimal and responsive calculator web application built with HTML, CSS, and JavaScript.
-It performs basic arithmetic operations plus modulus and exponentiation, with real-time input validation and friendly UX.
+It performs basic arithmetic operations, including modulus and exponentiation, with real-time input validation and a friendly user experience.

 ## Features